Rhino UK delivered and installed interactive and immersive sensory spaces across multiple wards when this hospital was built.Read case study

-Entering a hospital complex can be a daunting experience and it something that we don’t do very often.
+Entering a hospital complex can be a daunting experience, and it’s something that we don’t do very often.
 We’re welcomed to a strange clinical environment that seems to suspend all our typical senses, putting us inside a weird sensory void, which can be quite uncomfortable, especially for children.

 Roughly 3 million children visit A&E departments across the country each year.
-Which means 3 million children are experiencing an already uncomfortable situation even more uncomfortably than they should.
-Which was something that the staff at North Middlesex Hospital A&E Department wanted to fix.
+This means 3 million children are experiencing an already uncomfortable situation even more uncomfortably than they should, which was something that the staff at North Middlesex Hospital A&E Department wanted to fix.

 (Mr) Blue Sky: Offering relaxing windows to the outside world and magical portals for sunny daydreams, we installed LED Sky Ceilings within the children’s waiting area and treatment cubicles.
 The images that the special LED Tiles would project were specially chosen by the staff, which included shady tree cover and a fun flurry of floating balloons.
 Perfect for bringing the outside, inside.

 Sensory Treat(s)ment: We gave each treatment room a special sensory theme that would be both a visual and tactile treat.
 Kitting them out with Solar Projectors, LED Ceiling Tiles and interactive Activity Panels, we made each treatment space an encompassing sensory area.
 All of the interactive elements were specially chosen for their robust and easy to clean nature so that they could be effectively sanitised between uses.